cadia-lvl/MOSI/README.md

 # Log in as postgres user
 sudo -u postgres -i
 # Create role for lobe and select password
-createuser lobe --pwprompt
+createuser mosi --pwprompt
-# Create lobe database with the new user as owner
+# Create mosi database with the new user as owner
-createdb lobe --owner=lobe
+createdb mosi --owner=lobe
 ```
 Remember to change settings/development.py accordingly.
 Replace all the values in \<BRACKETS\> with the postgres information you created just now.
 `SQLALCHEMY_DATABASE_URI = 'postgresql://<POSTGRES-USERNAME>:<POSTGRES-PWD>@localhost:5432/<DATABASENAME>'`